Vicky-analyst/Adventure-Works-Analysis/README.md

 - Are there significant different in spending patterns between Male and Female Customer and which category generate the highest Revenue.
 - How does revenue vary between single and married and which group contribute the most in sales.
-- How does Revenue generation differ amoung customers with different Educational Background and which Educational Level contribute the most in the over all sales.
+- How does Revenue generation differ amoung customers with different Occupation and which Occupational Level contribute the most in the over all sales.
-- Which occupation category contribute the most in Revenue and how does the spending behaviour vary across the different category.
+- Which Income Group category contribute the most in Revenue and how does the spending behaviour vary across the different category.

 ### Product Problem Statement